Dominic Manzini had buckteeth and a penchant for cunnilingus.

 “Not like that, Rose,” he said, exasperated.
 “I can set you up.
 Come in for a while.
 You can rest here tonight.”

-She stood for a while and then shook her head, “What the fuck,” she said.
+She stood for a moment and then shook her head.
+“What the fuck,” she said.
 “You, I always had a soft spot for you.
 Mom—her love is a fucking cage.”

 Colleen came back up into Dominic’s apartment to use the bathroom before their bike ride.
 She sat on the toilet and stared at the framed photo of a tight pod of koi, their bodies alongside one another forming a colorful river.
 Then she noticed the empty toilet paper roll.
 Leaning forward, she could just reach the door to the vanity where a pile of magazines came half way up the interior.
 In the back, she saw the stacked rolls of toilet paper, but had to pull some magazines out of the way to reach them.
 National Geographic, Men’s Health, and Sierra slid to the floor to reveal a stack of glossy Japanese pornography beneath.
 Colleen froze with her arm outstretched.

 “One minute,” she yelled, took a fresh roll of toilet paper to clean up, and kneeled beside the magazines.
-She took the top one and flipped through it, seeing scores of young Asian girls with their legs and torsos bound up so tightly with black twine that what little flesh they had was squeezed out between it.
-There were school girls sucking on the cocks of business men, a white man in cowboy boots riding a naked girl like a filly, hundreds of slim Japanese bodies with shaved pussies and grotesquely large, rounded breasts.
+She picked up the top one and flipped through it, seeing young Asian girls with their legs and torsos bound up so tightly with black twine that what little flesh they had was squeezed out between it.
+There were school girls sucking on the cocks of business men, a white man in cowboy boots and hat riding a naked girl as if she were a filly, and what seemed like hundreds of slim Japanese bodies with shaved pussies and grotesquely large, rounded breasts.
 Colleen closed the cover and piled the magazines up again.
 She replaced the Sierra, Men’s Health, and National Geographic in order on top.
 Everything was as it should be.

-Colleen pumped her pedals like a steam engine, and they got to the lake path in record time.
+Colleen pumped her pedals like a steam engine and they got to the lake path in record time.
 Dominic rode up beside her.
-“Why were you trying to lose me back there?” he said.
+“Why were you trying to lose me back there?” he asked.

 “I wasn’t,” she said and spit.
 He fell in behind her again when some people came from the opposite direction, then he caught up as they leaned into a curve.